Flight paths and runway use: How we deploy our runways

 - Runway 18L-36R (Aalsmeerbaan) – aircraft take off in a southerly direction and approach from the south

-- Runway 09-27 (Buitenveldertbaan) – aircraft take off in an easterly direction and approach from the east
+- Runway 09-27 (Buitenveldertbaan) – aircraft take off in an easterly or westerly direction and approach from the east

 - Runway 18R-36L (Polderbaan) – aircraft take off in a northerly direction and approach from the north